Woojeong-Lee/Woojeong-Lee.github.io/_pages/research.md

   show_title: false
 ---

-<p style="text-align:center;">While I have organized my projects into the domains of Social, Memory, and Neuro for clarity, they are often closely connected.
-Many of my projects lie at the intersection of two or more of these areas, and insights gained from one have frequently contributed to the development of others.</p>

 <div style="margin-top: 2em;">
   <div style="display: flex; gap: 1rem; justify-content: center; flex-wrap: wrap; margin-bottom: 2em;">
     <button class="tab-button" onclick="showTab('all')">All</button>